 - Does information for visitors and contractors include contact information required for Test and Trace purposes?

 - Would you be able to identify individuals who may have been in contact with the symptomatic person 48 hours before symptoms developed?
-Examples of contact includes having skin-to-skin physical contact, being coughed on, having face to face contact (under 1 metre) for any length of time (including talking, even if a face covering or face mask is worn) and being within 1 to 2 metres of each other for 15 minutes or more (including travelling in a vehicle).
+Examples of contact includes having skin-to-skin physical contact, being coughed on, having face to face contact (under 1 metre) for any length of time (including talking, even if a face covering or face mask is worn) and being within 1 to 2 metres of each other for 15 minutes or more (this can be a single exposure or cumulative, including travelling in a vehicle).